HagOrMan/personal-dump/README.md

 	- I ran into issues such as it accidentally stripping `_public` from a URL.
 4. I then tested everything in a minimal test repo, ensuring the substitutions worked well.
 5. After that, I ran the workflow in my private repo but without the step that commits to the public repo, as one final check that the modifications to the public repo looked the way I wanted them to.
+6. I realized that my code didn't actually work, because the changed files weren't being fetched from git correctly.
+This required changing how the private repo is checked out in the first stage of the `.yml` file, and modifying the `git diff` line to use `github.event.before`.
+7. I then realized with some more testing that subfolders didn't work, as the `_public` would be stripped from folder names as well if they existed.
+This required a small regex change.